SPWLA-ORG/spwla2021_ml_workshop/readme.md

 Details for the Volve Field and the entire dataset can be found at: https://www.equinor.com/en/what-we-do/norwegian-continental-shelf-platforms/volve.html

 The full licence agreement can be found here: https://www.equinor.com/content/dam/statoil/documents/what-we-do/Equinor-HRS-Terms-and-conditions-for-licence-to-data-Volve.pdf

+## Kansas Geological Survey (KGS)
+Data released by the Kansas Geological Society is public domain and was covered in the Supervised Learning section by Chicheng.
+The data can be accessed here: http://www.kgs.ku.edu/PRS/Ozark/well_1_32.html